hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

   Alice and Bob's ecosystem may have different opinions about an appropriate timestamp for the selected base hash.
 Like timestamps in email headers, it merely provides a rough approximation of timeframe.
+* `deltas`: Gives a list of deltas that should be applied to the DID Doc, beginning at the specified state.

+  Each delta is a JSON object with properties `ops`, `delta_time`, `result_hash`, and `proofs`:

-* `deltas`: Gives an ordered list of operations that should be applied to the DID Doc, beginning at the specified state.
-Each operation has an `op` code such as "add_key", and a `fragment` that provides the added data, or the key for removed data, or the key + new value for modified data.
+    * `ops` is an ordered list of operations, `ops`.
+Each operation is a JSON object that has an `op` code such as "add_key", and a `fragment` that provides the added data, or the key for removed data, or the key + new value for modified data.
+    * `delta_time` tells when the delta was proposed.
-* `result_hash`: A hash of the state that is expected when the deltas are applied.
-This is a like a checksum, verifying that both parties agree on the outcome.
+    * `result_hash` is like a checksum; it verifies that both parties agree on the resulting state when the delta is applied.
-* `proof`: A signature over `result_hash` that shows that the change is properly authorized.
+    * `proofs` is an array that contains one or more signatures over `result_hash` that shows that the change is properly authorized.
 In this example, the key referenced by `#4` is apparently authorized to add and remove keys, so key 4 signs the result hash.
+* `current_hash`: A hash of the state that is known to the sender, having applied all the deltas.

 When this message is received, the following processing happens:

-* The `base_hash`, `deltas`, `result_hash`, and `proof` properties are checked for consistency.
+* The `base_hash`, `deltas`, `result_hash`, and `proofs` properties are checked for consistency.
 If any errors are detected, a [`problem_report` message]( https://github.com/hyperledger/indy-hipe/blob/9bc98bb3/text/error-reporting/README.md) is returned, using [message threading](